alibaba/Appactive/docs/en/details/demo.md

 ### Dubbo

-the building process of demo of Dubbo is far too complicated，we suggest using demo in  "quick start":
+The building process of Dubbo demo is too complicated，we suggest using demo in  "quick start":
 1. first of  all, modify rules in frontend-center, so that frontend-center would route request to the wrong unit

     ```